| Source: News Bharati |

 Arunachal Pradesh, all other Indian states and citizens are totally

+ignorant about this issue.
 An association of five top Chinese power companies is overseeing the 1.138 bn Yuan project.

 The Brahmputra, popularly known as Yarlong Tsangpo River among the Tibetans, makes a steep drop here which makes the site crucial for the construction of a huge dam.
 It is said that the power output could be twice the output of the famous Three Gorges Dam over the Yangtse.